LIST OF SHARK FUNCTIONS:

 A function has arguments; the values put into the function between the parentheses, separated by commas.
 Shark functions have at most three arguments; a few have none.
 Some arguments may be optional.

-These are the available Shark functions:
+The available Shark functions:

 !(